 - Student discusses the concern or complaint with the academic advisor. - The advisor provides a response (allow up to 5 days if an investigation is needed), or refers it to the appropriate official/body, e.g. department chair or Academic Standards Committee, for response within 20 days.
-The appropriate official/body returns the response to the advisor and the advisor returns it to the student. - o Unresolved concerns or complaints must be submitted in writing by the student to the school/college dean. - The school/college dean provides a written response within ten days, which may be done with committee input and/or in consultation with the Vice President for Academic Affairs and Student Affairs.
+The appropriate official/body returns the response to the advisor and the advisor returns it to the student. - Unresolved concerns or complaints must be submitted in writing by the student to the school/college Dean. - The school/college dean provides a written response within ten days, which may be done with committee input and/or in consultation with the Vice President and Associate Vice President for Academic and Student Affairs.

-If the complaint remains, the student will submit it to the Senior Vice President for Academic Affairs and Student Affairs for a final response.
+If the complaint remains, the student will submit it to the Senior Vice President for Academic and Student Affairs for a final response.